openalea-incubator/echap/echap/doc/user/presentation.rst

 The Echap package is organised in modules following project's workpackages.

-The composition of modules into applications is presented here.
-They are slit into four kind of compositions :
- * The sequence of operation occuring every time step when simulating the dynamic of the system for one year ("Annual loop")
- * The pre-processing utilities (for calibration, partial validation) needed to compute parameters before launching a annnual simulation ("pre-processing tools")
+Modules will be combined in data-flows to get applications dedicated to the simulation of a given system/task.
+Foreseen applications are :
+ * An application simulating the processes occuring every day/hour in the vegetation during a whole season : "The Annual loop".
+It combines a 3D crop growth model with a model of disease dynamics responding to pesticide and a model of pesticide deposit/degration in the canopy.
+ * An application simulating at a daily time step the fate of pesticide in the environment (soil + canopy) during a whole crop growth season.
+It could be run either independantly of the annual loop using simple hypothesis on pesticide deposit/degradation in the canopy ("Pearl/Przm simple"), or re-use the output of the anual loop to force the decay of the pesticide in the canopy to mimics the one computed in the annual loop ("Pearl/Przm detailed").
+ * Applications dedicated to the pre-processing of data to get consitent and homogeneous parameterisation of the soil and of vegetation dynamics models("Preprocessing tools").
  * The post-processing utilities, needded to compute synthetic variables and indices from one year simulation outputs ("post-processing tools")
- * The sequence of operation occuring when running a multi-year virtual experiment("multi-year loop)
+ * An application allowing to perform virtual experimentduring several years ("multi-year loop)

 The Annual loop